imohitmayank/a_lazy_data_science_guide/docs/machine_learning/classification.md

 !!! note
     This page is still not complete and new sections might get added later.
-That said, the existing content is ready to be consumed. 🍔 :wink:
+That said, the existing content is ready to be consumed. 🍔

 ## Introduction